Helping to bridge the education equity gap by turning student engagement in health and sustainability behaviors into funds for school

 - 2 Invitations to expert speakers events with professionals in the sustainability industry, networking events to get to know each other, and training events to learn new skills.

 - 3 Regular PIPs Office Hours and the chance to chat informally with a member of the PIPs Team, get answers to questions about the app, how it works, ways to earn, etc.

 In addition, and maybe most importantly, those selected are eligible for up to $2000 in scholarship grants which they unlock through their engagement in PIPs worthy actions tracked by the PIPs App.
 PIPs are awarded each time an action is completed and recorded in a user’s dashboard.
 When a student has earned 10,000 PIPs, they can begin to convert their PIPs into scholarships.
 10,000 PIPs becomes $300 in scholarships.

 The P4S Scholar has 18 months to complete enough actions to unlock the full $2000 in scholarships, remembering that grants will only be made to students who are enrolled.

 All scholarship grants are made to the school where the P4S scholar is enrolled and directed to the student’s account.
 Student scholarship recipients will coordinate with their Office of Financial Aid to determine the best use of the funds.

 The number of scholars is limited by the availability of funds.

 Multiply the Impact

-Thanks to gifts from donors like you, students participating in the PIPs for School program can turn $1 in PIPs earned for engaging in beneficial actions into $3 in scholarships.
+Thanks to gifts from donors like you, students participating in the PIPs for School program can turn their good actions into much needed funds for school in school.

 I learned to bike so I could earn more PIPs for PIPs for School.